panva/node-oidc-provider/docs/README.md

 ### enabledJWA.idTokenSigningAlgValues

-JWS "alg" Algorithm values the provider supports to sign ID Tokens with.
+JWS "alg" Algorithm values the authorization server supports to sign ID Tokens with.